 Describe how the results will be implemented and how any ongoing effort will be funded.
 If not already addressed as part of the project, how will findings, results, and products developed be implemented after project completion?
-If additional work is needed, how will this be funded?
+If additional work is needed, how will this work be funded?

-Similar to the other state consortium models, we expect the MJV to be a fiscal and administrative sponsor for the consortium, including housing a staff coordinator to recruit members, organize network meetings and field events, and facilitate development of the shared state pollinator conservation plan.
+Modeled after other state consortiums, we plan for the MJV to be a fiscal and administrative host for consortium staff and resources, including housing a staff coordinator to recruit members, organize network meetings and field events, and facilitate development of the shared state pollinator conservation plan.
 Once established, consortium members will contribute financially to sustain the basic administrative needs of the program moving forward beyond the initial LCCMR funding.
 A steering committee of consortium members will be formed to help identify and articulate the needs of the consortium and establish processes for meeting those needs.